-The Rising Star participants will be invited to submit a well-developed investor pitch and present their two-minute elevator pitch in October 2020.
-They will receive an invitation to present their final pitches to an external jury of industry experts on Thursday 26 November, the day the Fast 50 and Rising Star winners will be announced.
+The Rising Star participants will be invited to submit a well-developed investor pitch and present their two-minute elevator pitch on 22 September 2021.
+They will receive an invitation to present their final pitches to an external jury of industry experts on Thursday 25 November, the day the Fast 50 and Rising Star winners will be announced.

 Are revenues published?

 No. The Fast 50 programme will disclose percentage revenue growth but will not disclose current- and base-year revenue amounts.
 Participants will be required to provide revenue proof to Deloitte.